Welcome | Sign In

 Opera Adds Anti-Phishing Feature to Browser

-Andy Beal, vice president, search marketing, WebSourced, told LinuxInsider he believes the biggest effect the release could have is that it could push Mozilla and Microsoft (Nasdaq: MSFT) to match the anti-phishing efforts in their Foxfire and Internet Explorer browsers.
+Andy Beal, vice president, search marketing, WebSourced, told LinuxInsider he believes the biggest effect the release could have is that it could push Mozilla and Microsoft to match the anti-phishing efforts in their Foxfire and Internet Explorer browsers.

 "I definitely think you'll see Mozilla and Microsoft follow suit and offer something.
 It's a neat feature," he said.